Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What are the side effects of retatrutide?

 The most common side effects are gastrointestinal — nausea, diarrhea, vomiting, and constipation — consistent with other GLP-1 medications used to treat obesity.
 A notable signal unique to this drug from TRIUMPH-4 was dysesthesia (skin sensitivity, tingling, tenderness), reported in approximately 20.9% of patients on the highest dose.
 This is being closely monitored across all TRIUMPH trials to assess long-term safety.
+See dose-by-dose adverse event data for the complete clinical breakdown.

 How is retatrutide different from tirzepatide?